Tag Archives: citizenship

 The idea, that we are living in a reality which is no longer aligned with our social contract, is one with which many find they are increasingly ill-at-ease.
 Great science-fiction has grown from the fear of technological developments which outstrip our ability to control them.
 But the growth of AI is not the existential threat that we have been led to believe by films and books.
 The leaders of Big Tech companies are far more likely to be the cause of untold damage (c.f.
 Instagram's impact on Mental Health, YouTube's algorithmic promotion of extremism, Twitter's polarisation of political views, and all social media's increasing mining for our attention to generate greater revenues)

-This demands discourse within our classrooms, our young people need opportunities to discuss the issues if they are to better understand the impact of these tools, and this Forbes article is a wonderful provocation with which to engage students in the creation of a Digital Bill of Rights, most likely within Social Subjects/RME contexts.
+Our young people need opportunities to discuss the issues if they are to better understand the impact of these tools, and this Forbes article is a wonderful provocation with which to engage students in the creation of a Digital Bill of Rights, most likely within Social Subjects/RME contexts.

 An opportunity which might involve: